Nathen920821/2024-Fall-Parkour-Game/README.md

 (Note that some times you have to shutdown your firewall or that the connection cannot be set up)
 ### Game Part
 First, open ``cmd/terminal`` and type ``pip install ursina`` to download Ursina.Then download the Game folder, or download the ``main.py`` and assests folder, and put them under a mutual folder.
 Then replace the IP address with your computer's IP address in line 268 in ``main.py``.
 After these steps you should able to execute ``main.py`` and enjoy this game.
+###
+Game rules: Move the STM32 left, right, up, down and the character will follower the STM32 to do the corresponding motion.
+You have five lifes at the biginning, and your task is to dodge all kind of barriers such as trains, road blocks, and dragons(Notice that, dragon is 3 blocks wide, so you should move to the rightest or leftest rail to dodge it) and the speed will increase as your score get higher.There is an item looks like a white block with wings icom, if you get it you will fly to the sky for 5 second.
+Now, Try to earn more score before you are run over by train!
 ## Game Demo
 This is our demo video link: